-10 Quick Tips to Keep the Mind Sharp
+10 Ways to Keep the Mind Sharp as We Age

-Here are 10 activities you can incorporate into your life to help keep your mind sharp and your brain nourished:
+Here are 10 activities you can incorporate into your life to help keep the mind sharp and brain nourished:

 It has long been understood that the mind and body are interconnected.
 What benefits the body will benefit the brain.
 Regular exercise goes a long way to keeping the brain healthy.